A:

 Remediation Contribution Order (s124)

 Arjun Batish & Ors v Inspired Sutton Limited & Ors (FTT) (LON/00BF/ HYI/2022/0002): It was just and equitable to make an RCO if the lessees paid for the cost of works which ought to have been met by the respondent.
 An RCO could be made in relation to service charge costs incurred and paid prior to s124 and Schedule 8 coming into force [48 - 50].
-Triathlon Homes LLP v Stratford Village Development Partnership & Ors (FTT) (LON/00BB/HYI/2022/ 0018-22): An RCO could be made in respect of costs incurred before 28 June 2022 [73] and in respect of costs incurred in preventing risks from materialising or reducing the severity of building safety incidents (such as a walking watch) [122].
+Triathlon Homes LLP v Stratford Village Development Partnership & Ors [2025] EWCA Civ 846: It was necessary to interpret s124 by reference to the purposes of Part 5 of the BSA, which included the protection of leaseholders from financial risk, or to ensure that risks from historical defects were remedied without the leaseholders having to bear the potentially very large costs [151].
+An RCO could be made in respect of costs incurred before 28 June 2022 [155].

 Remediation Contribution Order (s27A Landlord and Tenant Act 1985)